Pets and Heat: How to Cool and Care for Our Furry Friends in High Temperatures

 These three tips may sound familiar to you; they are not far removed from what humans do in hot weather:

-- Drink water .
+- Drink water.
 Keeping pets well hydrated is crucial.
-Always check that your pet's water bowl has clean water and place it in a cool, dry place away from direct sunlight.
+Always check that they are drinking fountain of your pet has clean water and place it in a place where it does not receive direct sunlight and is as cool as possible.

-- Find shelter and shade .
-Ensuring pets have a cool, shady place to escape the sun is essential.
-For animals that spend time outdoors, it's ideal to have insulated kennels or ones that can be placed in shaded areas.
-Cooling mats are also an option to help lower their temperature a few degrees and feel better.
+- Seek shelter and shade.
+Ensuring pets have a cool, shady place to shelter from the sun is essential.
+For animals that spend time outdoors, it is ideal to have a booths with insulation or that can be placed in shaded areas. cooling mats They are also an option to help lower the temperature a few degrees and feel better.

 Tricks to cool off